 Documented areas and selection process

-The documentation of Judeo-Spanish in Istanbul is part of a PhD project with the title "Between Language Shift and Revitalization.
-The Dynamics of Language Shift, Language Attitudes and Identity in Sephardim and Kalmyk Communities", which is being carried out by Ioana Aminian Jazi at the Department for Romance Studies, University of Vienna.
+The documentation of Judeo-Spanish in Istanbul is part of a PhD project with the title Language Shift and Identity among the Sephardim in Turkey and Kalmyk in Russia, which is being carried out by Ioana Aminian Jazi at the Department for Romance Studies, University of Vienna.
 Therefore, the areas covered are partly influenced by the design of the broader research project.
-These include

 These areas include topics like attitudes towards the language, the prestige associated to the language, the history of Sephardic migration, episodes of language suppression like the “Vatanaș Türkçe konuş!“ campaign, language and identity, language and religion, language transmission, aspects of daily life in both the past and present, Sephardic music, Sephardic cuisine.
 In addition, the research encompasses anecdotes related to language use, code-switching, relates regarding the Turkish-Jewish interethnic relationship, mixed marriages, and community rituals and practices.